Stock Analysis on Net

 = ÷ =

-The financial data reveals several key trends in the company's capital structure and debt management over the six-year period from 2019 to 2024.
+The financial data indicates several key trends regarding the company's debt and capital structure over the examined period.

 Adjusted Financial Leverage